• Skip to primary navigation

 Can courgette fritters be frozen?

-You can freeze the cooked fritters by placing them on a baking tray (lined with baking parchment to prevent the fritters from sticking to the tray) and freezing them until solid.
-Once frozen, transfer the fritters to a large plastic bag or other freezer container and freeze for up to 3 months.
+You can freeze the cooked fritters by placing them on a baking tray (lined with baking parchment to prevent them from sticking to the tray) and freezing them until solid.
+Once frozen, transfer them to a large plastic bag or other freezer container and freeze for up to 3 months.

 If you are concerned that the fritters will stick together in the freezer you can layer them between pieces of baking parchment.